-To say that questions of morality are thorny and filled with gray when they aren't being hammered between starkabsolutes is putting it mildly.
+To say that questions of morality are thorny and filled with gray when they aren't being hammered between stark absolutes is putting it mildly.
 Because of this there can be great drama when characters who represent a wide range of moral viewpoints come together or into conflict.

-The strangest of these characters are those who espouse Blue And Orange Morality.
-These characters have a moral framework that is so utterly alien and foreign to human experience that we can't peg them as good or evil.
-They aren't a Chaotic NeutralUnfettered, though they may seem to act terrifyingly randomly; nor are they necessarily a Lawful NeutralFettered, because our and their understanding of 'law' as a concept may not even be equivalent.
-There might be a logic behind their actions, it's just that they operate with entirely different sets of values and premises with which to draw their conclusions.
+The strangest of these characters are those who espouse Blue and Orange Morality.
+These characters have a moral framework that is so utterly alien and foreign to human experience that we can't peg them as "good" or "evil".
+They aren't a Chaotic Neutral Unfettered, though they may seem to act terrifyingly randomly; nor are they necessarily a Lawful Neutral Fettered, because our and their understanding of "law" as a concept may not even be equivalent.
+There might be a logic behind their actions, it's just that they operate with entirely different sets of values and premises from which to draw their conclusions.
 It's also worth noting that such cultures are just as likely to be something we'd find appalling, as they are to be something we'd find benign and/or weird.
 They may also find us appalling, benign, or weird even if we don't see them that way.

 This is similar to Values Dissonance, but the main difference is that societies with Values Dissonance can, at least on a basic level, generally measure one another by the same concepts of Good and Evil, or even Order and Chaos.
 With Blue and Orange Morality, the values are so foreign, that such concepts can no longer be applied.
 They may not even know what these things are, or even if they do, will often find them confusing.
-The concepts are not necessarily beyond their grasp, mind you, but are just not something which they'd place any importance on.
+The concepts are not necessarily beyond their grasp, mind you, but just aren't something which they'd place any importance on.

 Conversely, they may have these concepts, but apply them in vastly different ways.
 Such as regarding motionlessness as the epitome of evil, or viewing exploration as an element of chaos.